-'''
+Available for 'maxwell' and TDDFT based options of theory.
 Maximum intensity (W/cm) of the first/second pulse.
-This valiable cannot be set with &emfield/E_amplitude1 (E_amplitude2) simultaneously.
-For this quantity, a unit of W/cm is adopted irrespective of &units\unit_system.
+This valiable cannot be set with &emfield/E\amplitude1 (E\amplitude2) simultaneously.
+For this quantity, a unit of W/cm is adopted irrespective of &units\unit\system.

-'''